007revad/Synology_HDD_db/README.md

 #### What the script does:

 * Gets the Synology NAS model and DSM version (so it knows which db files to edit).
-* Gets a list of the HDDs, SSDs and NVMe drives installed in your Synology NAS.
+* Gets a list of the HDD, SSD and NVMe drives installed in your Synology NAS.
 * Gets each drive's model number and firmware version.
 * Checks if each drive is already in the Synology's compatible-drive database.
 * Adds any missing drives to the Synology's compatible-drive database.